The Biggest Law Firm SEO Mistakes I See (And How to Fix Them)

 This outdated approach hurts rankings.
 Google’s algorithms have been penalizing keyword stuffing for over a decade.

 The Fix: Write naturally for humans.
 Use your target keyword a few times where it fits naturally, but focus on providing genuine value.
 Vary your language with synonyms and related terms.
-Google understands context—you don’t need to repeat the exact phrase twenty times.
+Google understands context.
+You don’t need to repeat the exact phrase twenty times.

 A better approach: